 The path of the artist cannot be separated from the fate of the Russian people in this movie.
 Rublev and the Russian people are divided and tormented by ideological and political strife (persecution of pagans, reprisals of the Grand Duke’s men, Mongol Tatar raids, conspiracy by the Prince against his own people, desecration of the church, mass murder in Vladimir).
 All in all, the Russian people are represented as martyrs.
 Rublev himself in an argument with his ideological opponent, Theophanes the Greek, likens the Russian peasant to Christ, humbly bearing his cross.

 The artist, too, suffers.
-However, it is the suffering artist who can take the Russian people beyond the chaos the Middle Ages.
+And it is the suffering artist who can take the Russian people beyond the chaos the Middle Ages.
 The protagonist of the final episode, The Bell, is an impoverished, homeless teenager, Boriska.
 He leads the effort to build a bell, despite himself not knowing how it’s done.
 In the end, though, his ingenuity and artistry brings about a bell whose majestic ringing serves as a sign of popular unification and rebirth.
 So, from the chaos of the Middle Ages, the Russian nation and Russian identity was born.
 As an analogy to Tarkovsky and the Soviet period, this is really striking.

 Andrei Rublev consists of eight episodes, as well as a prologue and epilogue.
 The episodes are as follows: